2.2 Material Accounting Policies

 (h) Inventories

 Cost is determined on weighted average method for all categories of inventories other than for auction/ privately bought teas wherein cost is measured at actual cost of each lot.
-Cost comprises expenditure incurred in the normal course of business in bringing such inventories to its present location and condition, where applicable, including appropriate overheads based on normal level of activity.
+Cost comprises expenditure incurred in the normal course of business in bringing such inventories to its present location and condition, where applicable, include appropriate overheads based on normal level of activity.

 In accordance with Ind AS 41- Agriculture, inventories comprising agricultural produce that the Company has harvested from its biological assets are measured on initial recognition at their fair value less costs to sell at the point of harvest.